specify/specify7/specifyweb/frontend/js_src/lib/localization/README.md

 - Similarly, try to be as consistent as possible in key naming.
-For example, in case of the dialog that appears when upload plan is not defined, use `noUploadPlanDialogTitle`, `noUploadPlanDialogHeading`, `noUploadPlanDialogText` for specifying the title, heading and the message of the dialog respectively.
+For example, in case of the dialog that appears when upload plan is not defined, use `noUploadPlanDialogHeader`, `noUploadPlanDialogText` for specifying the header and the message of the dialog respectively.

 - Each dictionary must be named in camel case and end with "Text" for consistency and easy grepping